 Tobacco Settlement Financing Corporation

-University of the District of ColumbiaWashington Convention and Sports Authority/Events DC
+University of the District of Columbia

 Zoning Commission

+(f)(1) The Subcommittee on Redistricting, as delegated by the Committee of the Whole, shall be responsible for developing a realignment and reapportionment of the District’s political subdivisions based on the 2020 Census.

+(2) Any entity created to develop a redistricting proposal shall come within the purview of the Subcommittee on Redistricting.

 232. COMMITTEE ON BUSINESS AND ECONOMIC DEVELOPMENT.

-(a) The Committee on Business and Economic Development is responsible for matters concerning small and local business development policy; matters related to economic, industrial, and commercial development; the disposition of property for economic-development purposes; the regulation of alcoholic beverages; public utilities; the operation of business improvement districts (“BIDs”) and oversight of BIDs; the establishment of BIDs; matters relating to taxation and revenue for the operation of the government of the District of Columbia; industrial-revenue bonds; general-obligation bond acts and revenue anticipation notes; the regulation of banks and banking activities, securities, and insurance, including private health insurance, but not including the Health Benefit Exchange; and the regulation of for-hire vehicles.
+(a) The Committee on Business and Economic Development is responsible for matters concerning small and local business development policy; matters related to economic, industrial, and commercial development; the disposition of property for economic development purposes; joint jurisdiction with the Committee on Housing and Executive Administration for New Communities; the regulation of alcoholic beverages; public utilities; the operation of business improvement districts (“BIDs”) and oversight of BIDs; the establishment of BIDs; matters relating to taxation and revenue for the operation of the government of the District of Columbia; industrial-revenue bonds; general-obligation bond acts and revenue anticipation notes; the regulation of banks and banking activities, securities, and insurance, including private health insurance, but not including the Health Benefit Exchange; and the regulation of for-hire vehicles.

 (b) The following agencies come within the purview of the Committee on Business and Economic Development: